Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Experiments

 \subsection{Experimental Settings}

-We train SAEs to explain a fixed and pretrained CLIP-ViT L/14-336px~\cite{radford2021learning} model.
-In our experiments we use ImageNet~\cite{deng2009imagenet} and iNaturalist 2021~\cite{van2021benchmarking} datasets.
-Specifically, to train and validate SAEs, we pre-extract activation vectors from the explained model obtained on the images of the given dataset.
-The activation vectors are extracted from the classification (\texttt{CLS}) tokens in the residual stream after layers $l \in \{11, 17, 22, 23\}$, or from the output of the (last) projection layer, except for steering experiments, in which we train SAEs from 2 random token embeddings per image extracted after layer $l = 22$.
+We apply SAEs to explain fixed and pretrained CLIP ViT-L/14-336px~\cite{radford2021learning}, SigLIP SoViT-400m/14-384px~\cite{zhai2023sigmoid}, AIMv2 L/14-224px~\cite{fini2024multimodal}, and WebSSL MAE-300m/14-224px~\cite{fan2025scaling}.
+The SAEs are trained on activation vectors pre-extracted from the model’s responses to ImageNet~\cite{deng2009imagenet} images.
+For CLIP, activation vectors are extracted from the classification (\texttt{CLS}) tokens in the residual stream after layers \( l \in \{11, 17, 22, 23\} \), or from the output of the final projection layer.
+For steering experiments, however, the SAEs are trained on activation vectors corresponding to two random token embeddings per image, taken from layer \( l = 22 \).
+For other encoders, we similarly use the \texttt{CLS} tokens from the final layers, or two random token embeddings if a \texttt{CLS} token is not available.

 In the following sections, we are interested in both BatchTopK~\cite{bussmann2024batchtopk} and Matryoshka BatchTopK SAEs~\cite{bussmann2024matryoshka} variants.
 If not stated otherwise, we set the groups of Matryoshka SAEs as $\mathcal{M} = \{0.0625\omega, 0.1875\omega, 0.4375\omega, \omega\}$, which roughly corresponds to doubling the size of the number of neurons added with each level down.
 For the BatchTopK activation, we fix the maximum number of non-zero latent neurons to $K=20$.
 Both SAE types are compared across a wide range of expansion factors $\varepsilon\in\{1, 2, 4, 8, 16, 64\}$.
 All SAEs are optimized for $10^5$ steps with minibatches of size $4096$ using Adam optimizer~\cite{kingma2017adammethodstochasticoptimization}, with the learning rate initialized at $\frac{16}{125\sqrt{\omega}}$ following previous work~\cite{gao2025scaling}.
-To measure the quality of SAE reconstruction, we report the Fraction of $\mathbf{x}$'s Variance Explained by $\mathbf{\hat{x}}$ (FVE) and the $L^0\text{-norm}$ of $\phi(\mathbf{v})$ for sparsity of activations.
-We also quantify MS of neurons using CLIP-ViT B/32~\cite{radford2021learning} as image encoder $E$.
+To measure SAE performance, we use $R^2$ for reconstruction quality and the $L^0$ norm for the activation sparsity of $\phi(\mathbf{v})$.
+Throughout the paper, we quantify MS of neurons using DINOv2 ViT-B \cite{dinov2} as image encoder $E$, and present more analysis with different encoders in Appendix.
+Experiments are run on a single NVIDIA A100 GPU.